 I would also suggest sticking to US-based exchanges, as using a foreign exchange would create a requirement of FBAR reporting.

 If you are able to use a decentralized exchange, that would be another option.
-Unlike Gemini, Kraken, ItBit, or Coinbase Pro, decentralized exchanges do not register an “account” in anyone’s name, so they eliminate the obstacle of getting an account titled to an LLC.
+Unlike Gemini, Kraken, or ItBit, decentralized exchanges do not register an “account” in anyone’s name, so they eliminate the obstacle of getting an account titled to an LLC.
 Decentralized exchanges are very new, however, and aren’t yet accessible to most people.
 For this reason, most will stick to the traditional cryptocurrency exchanges above.

 Step 3: Getting an IRA LLC Wallet

 Your next obstacle is deciding on a wallet for holding your cryptocurrency.
 If your cryptocurrency holdings are very small, you may choose to leave them in your exchange trading account (although this is not typically recommended).
 Instead, you may wish to transfer them to an external wallet for security.
 It is VERY important that “ownership” of the wallet must vest in the LLC, not you personally.
 This is because any exchange of assets between you and your IRA (or your IRA LLC) is a “prohibited transaction” under IRC 4975(c)(1).

 The cleanest solution to ensuring a wallet “owned” by the LLC is to use a cold storage method.
 In addition to being easily “owned” by the LLC, Bitcoin in cold storage is very secure.
 One option for cold storage would be to use a cold hardware wallet such as a Coldcard.
 You could also use a “coldish” hardware wallet such as a Trezor (the distinction being a tech issue beyond the scope of this article).